To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 The impurity was discovered by Valisure, a Connecticut-based online pharmacy.
 According to Valisure, its testing found “extremely high levels” of NDMA in every lot of ranitidine it tested across multiple manufacturers and dosages.
 Valisure detected more than 3,000,000 nanograms of NDMA per tablet — an amount more than 31,000 times higher than the FDA’s permissible daily intake of 96 nanograms.

-In a citizen petition to the FDA, Valisure requested that the agency request a recall and suspend sales of ranitidine from the U.S. market.
+In a citizen petition to the FDA, Valisure requested that the agency issue a recall and suspend sales of ranitidine from the U.S. market.
 The FDA announced that its own preliminary testing has detected NDMA in ranitidine but at levels lower than those detected by Valisure.
 The FDA is continuing its testing and has asked manufacturers to conduct their own.
-David Light, CEO of Valisure, said: “There’s no acceptable cancer risk for a drug like this.”

 During the period that Sanofi (2017 to present) and Boehringer (2006 to 2017) manufactured and sold Zantac, numerous scientific studies were published showing, among other things, that ranitidine—the active ingredient in Zantac—forms NDMA when placed in drinking water and that a person who consumes the drug has a 400‑fold increase of NDMA concentration in their urine.